P7XCKD/NF/Notes Factory/Semister 5/EDS/qb/eds pt qb to do.md

     -   **Example:** **Ratan Tata** risked acquiring the struggling Jaguar and Land Rover brands, turning them into a major success.

--   **Vision and Innovation:** Entrepreneurs have a clear vision and are driven by a novel idea or solution to a problem.
+-   **Vision and Innovation:** Entrepreneurs have a clear vision and are driven by aa idea or solution to a problem.
 They think creatively to stay ahead.

     -   **Example:** **Steve Jobs** had the vision to combine a music player, phone, and internet device into a single product, which led to the innovative creation of the iPhone.